 4. Bowing or Bulging Walls

-When internal pressure has nowhere to go, it can force whole wall sections outward.
-This is especially common in CMU or composite systems and often requires significant reconstruction.
+When internal pressure has nowhere to go, it can force wall sections outward.
+This is a serious structural issue and may require partial or full reconstruction.

 5. Facade Cracks and Shifting Joint Lines